-Gallagher Research Group Projects
+Gallagher Group

-Project Title: Social Networks and Communities of Practice for Mathematics Graduate Students
+Social Networks and Communities of Practice for Mathematics Graduate Students

 Funding Agency: Unfunded

-Summary: Mathematics graduate students navigate conflicting communities of practice as they develop a professional identity of mathematician.
+Summary: Mathematics graduate students navigate conflicting communities of practice as they develop a professional identity as mathematicians.
 In the process, they receive mixed messages about balancing teaching and research expectations.
 Rather than operating in a single community of unified practice, they effectively operate in conflicting communities of teaching practice and research practice.
 We are using social network theory with weighted and directed edges to understand how graduate students internalize these mixed messages in forming their professional identities.

-Project Title: KOLBE-A Correlated to Student Performance in Hybrid Precalculus
+KOLBE-A Correlated to Student Performance in Hybrid Precalculus

 Funding Agency: Unfunded

 Summary: Clemson University uses a hybrid instructional model for a 5-unit precalculus course taken by STEM majors who are not calculus ready.
 The hybrid model includes an asynchronous online component and a face-to-face component with targeted direct instruction in small groups.
 The model works very well for the majority of the students, but not at all for others.
 The KOLBE-A Index is a measure of an individual’s natural work habits.
-We want to determine if particular KOLBE-A Index categories are particularly well-suited or pooly-suited to this course model.
+We want to determine if particular KOLBE-A Index categories are particularly well-suited or poorly-suited to this course model.
 If we find this to be the case, we can better tailor the model to categories of students identified as "at-risk" based on their KOLBE-A Index.

 Collaborators: Claire Dancz (Clemson University), Jeff Plumblee (Clemson University), Charity Watson (Clemson University), Khushikumari Patel (Clemson University).

-Project Title: Distractor Analysis and Student Performance in Collegiate Mathematics
+Distractor Analysis and Student Performance in Collegiate Mathematics

 Funding Agency: Unfunded

 Summary: Research into teacher effectiveness at the K-12 level has established that pedagogical content knowledge – knowledge of how students learn content – is at least as important as content knowledge for teaching mathematics.
-In this study, we are looking at instructor ability to identify and explain the most common incorrect answer on multiple choice exams in five highly coordinated collegiate mathematics courses to explore whether prior instructor awareness of student misconceptions is correlated to student performance in the course.
+In this study, we are looking at instructor ability to identify and explain the most common incorrect answer on multiple-choice exams in five highly coordinated collegiate mathematics courses to explore whether prior instructor awareness of student misconceptions is correlated to student performance in the course.

 Collaborators: Jennifer Van Dyken (Clemson University).

-Project Title: TIFMaGS (Teacher Identify Formation among Mathematics Graduate Students)
+TIFMaGS (Teacher Identify Formation among Mathematics Graduate Students)

 Funding Agency: Pending